-This past year has proven to be one full of challenge.
-Consumer demand was soft and the costs of many of our inputs increased substantially.
-Sugar and cocoa posted the highest prices seen in decades.
-For those at the bottom of the economic pyramid, namely farmers, this past year was one of relative prosperity.
+This past year has seen some moderation in the price of cocoa that had reached a 33-year high.
+For those at the bottom of the economic pyramid, namely farmers, this past year was one of relative prosperity with Ghana's Cocoa Board continuing to pay bonuses based on favorable market conditions and their ongoing quality imperative.
 Market forces have rewarded farmers for their efforts alleviating some of the uncertainty that is part of any agricultural endeavor in emerging economies.
-While high commodity prices are certainly welcome for small landholding farmers, it is axiomatic that commodity prices are volatile and the celebratory mood is tempered by the realization that future years will almost certainly witness a slide from today's historically high prices.
+While comparatively high commodity prices are certainly welcome for small landholding farmers, it is axiomatic that commodity prices are volatile and the celebratory mood is tempered by the realization that future years will almost certainly witness a slide from the previous years' historically high prices -- indeed the moderation in prices seems already to have begun.
 Money alone cannot solve all of the inequities that exist and the UN Global Compact remains a potent tool for our company to use as we measure our progress in the fulfillment of our mission.